- VSAM structures

 More detail, especially for performance tuning a KSDS can be found in the VSAM tuning Guide

 An ESDS is a straightforward sequential dataset.
 It has a catalog CLUSTER entry and a DATA component, but nothing else.
 Records are always inserted at the end of the file, and cannot be physically deleted without rewriting the whole file.
 However records can be logically deleted, and then replaced by another record, as long as that record is the same size as the original.
 Records can also updated in place, as long as their size remains the same.

 The LDS has no fixed internal record information, that is determined by the application.
 It is used for DB2 databases and SMS control files, among others.
 It has a CLUSTER and DATA components.
 If you look at a LDS with LISTCAT, the file will always appear to be empty, as it has no VSAM control information.

 The RRDS is included for completeness, but it is rarely used.
-It is a Direct Access dataset, with the data split up into fixed length slots and is difficult to extend.
+It is a Direct Access dataset, with the data split up into fixed length slots or records and is difficult to extend.
 You can't replace individual records, as the file is not keyed.
 This means that you cannot load data into the file with the REPLACE option, you have to specify REUSE, which empties the file out first.

 It is hard to believe now, in the days of multiple terabye databases, but for many years z/OS file sizes were restricted to a maximum of 4GB.
 This 4GB limit was a serious restriction for VSAM files and quite a problem when it was reached.
 Extended Format (VSAM EF) files fixed this issue by adding an extra 32 control bytes to each data block.
 The main restriction is that VSAM-EF files must be DFSMS managed.

 This is an enhancement to VSAM Record Level Sharing (RLS).
 RLS allowed batch jobs to read VSAM files while online CICS had the files open.
 This may be adequate for some applications, but other applications require that many tasks can concurrently update a VSAM file, while completely preserving data integrity.